dongchanlim/MSBA/CapstoneProject/README.md

 ## Business Statement

 **Business Problem:** What is the problem?
 Why is it a problem?
->  Loan payment ablities is most likely to asessed with the loaners' banked history and credit usage history.
-This causes Unbanked population who hasn't obtain credit hitory yet to prevent financial loan activities.
-[Home Credit](https://www.homecredit.net/) is the company dedicated to provided lines of credit (loans) to the unbanked population who has a high risk of default.
+>  Individual's repayment ablities tend to be assessed with his or her banked history and credit usage history mainly.
+This prevents unbanked population who hasn't obtain credit hitory yet from initiating financial loan activities.
+[Home Credit](https://www.homecredit.net/) is the company who is dedicated to provide lines of credit (loans) to the unbanked population.

 **Benefit of a solution**.
 How will the business benefit from a solution?
-> Building prediction model leads to a stable & controllable financial system for Home Credit to identify credible candidates, which increases the number of personal loaners who hasn't the financial history yet.
+> Building stable prediction model to identify credible candidates leads to a stable & controllable financial system for Home Credit, which increases the number of personal loaners who hasn't the financial history yet.
 Also it would result in providing a positive and safe borrowing experience for underserved people.

 **Success Metrics.** How will stakeholders judge whether the project was a success?
 > Success Metrics are evaluated on area under the ROC curve (AUC) between the predicted probability and the observed target.